Citrix Profile Management 2411

 Profile Management 2303 and newer support app access control.
 This is similar to FSLogix App Masking.

-Citrix WEM Cloud Service has a GUI-based Rule Generator.
+Citrix WEM Tool Hub has a GUI-based Rule Generator.

-9. Assign the rule to users, computers, or processes.
+4. Assign the rule to users, computers, or processes.
+2411 and newer let you specify Exclusions.
 Click Done.

 If you don’t have access to WEM Cloud, then the PowerShell Rule Generator is on the CVAD 2311 or newer ISO under \x64\ProfileManagement\Tools.
 Prior to CVAD 2311, the Tools folder is in the downloaded standalone Profile Management.